 This is how our new theme looked like:

-We called it the ‘Simple’ theme because I learned a long time ago that simplicity sells.
+We called it the ‘Simple’ theme because I learned a long time ago that, simplicity sells.

-I was not expecting the results to be higher than what King of Maids achieved with our current website but I was also not surprised.
+I was not expecting the results to be higher than what King of Maids achieved with our current website, but I was also not surprised.

-This theme is much better to the eye, it gets straight to the point and it almost acts as a long form landing page.
+This theme is much better to the eye, it gets straight to the point, and it almost acts as a long-form landing page.

-The user also doesn’t get overwhelmed with options as where they should go, so they go straight to the ‘Book Now’ page.
+The user also doesn’t get overwhelmed with options as to where they should go, so they go straight to the ‘Book Now’ page.

-We even forgot to switch the word ‘Simple Services’ to ‘King of Maids’ and it still outperformed our current site.
+We even forgot to switch the word ‘Simple Services’ to ‘King of Maids,’ and it still outperformed our current site.

 Some of our clients are already using the ‘Simple’ theme.